Correlations of multiplicative functions in function fields: Elliott's Conjecture

 \section{Elliott's Conjecture}

-In this section, we shall prove the two-point case of the logarithmically averaged Elliott's conjecture on correlations of non-pretentious multiplicative functions in function fields.
-Our main result in this section is the following (Theorem \ref{LogEllFF1}).
+In this section, we shall prove the two-point case of the logarithmically averaged Elliott's conjecture on correlations of non-pretentious multiplicative functions in function fields, Theorem~\ref{LogEllFF1}.
+Here, we only treat the case $A = 1$ for simplicity; the proof of the general case of fixed monic $A$, which is essentially the same, is left to the interested reader.

-Theorem \ref{LogEllFF1} also admits the following simpler corollary for real-valued functions that is closer in spirit to the corresponding statement over number fields.